Menu Close

 • Struggles with eating disorders

-It is important to note that, at times, these symptoms may be able to be treated through individual therapy and psychiatry or may be severe enough to warrant an inpatient level of care.
-PHP is often recommended following an inpatient hospitalization as a ‘step-down’ level of care, just as IOP (intensive outpatient program) is often recommended as a ‘step-down’ level of care after successfully completing PHP.
-If a patient has been seeing an individual therapist and meeting with a provider to manage medications without significant progress or is experiencing increased symptoms, they may need to seek a higher level of care, such as PHP.
-If you feel you may need a higher level of care, please reach out to a facility to complete an intake assessment.
-These assessments are conducted by licensed professionals and come with recommendations for the most appropriate level of care.
+A PHP is often recommended following an inpatient hospitalization as a ‘step-down’ level of care, just as an IOP (intensive outpatient program) is often recommended as a ‘step-down’ level of care after successfully completing a PHP.
+If a patient has been seeing an individual therapist and meeting with a provider to manage medications without significant progress or is experiencing increased symptoms, they may need to seek a higher level of care, such as a PHP.

-While each program may have its own unique structure, daily programming typically includes two hours of process group and two hours of skills/psychoeducation groups.
+While each program may have its own unique structure, daily programming typically includes two hours of process groups and two hours of skills/psychoeducation groups.
 The length of time a patient is in a partial hospitalization program can vary from 10-30 days, depending on the following:

 • What problems the patient is struggling with